Project-Sloth/ps-hud/README.md

 ## Notes
-I only merged the changes of the two branches of [ps-hud](https://github.com/Project-Sloth/ps-hud) (main & dev) and added a check for resetting the HUD (so it doesn't show vehicle hud again if disabled).
-All credit goes to Project Sloth.
+I only merged the changes of the 2 branches of [ps-hud](https://github.com/Project-Sloth/ps-hud) (main & dev) and added a check for resetting the HUD (so it won't show vehicle hud again if disabled).
 Fairly sure this will be an update soon to the original resource, I'm just impatient XD.
+As always, all credit goes to the PS Team.

 - Known Issues: Map borders don't work